Zhou & Eesley Family Foundation

 Malaysia program

 AI literacy and design thinking workshops for educators and students in partnership with the Penang Science Cluster, leading Malaysian universities, the U.S. Embassy in Kuala Lumpur, and the All-Party Parliamentary Group on the SDGs.
-The 2025 Penang program trained roughly 25 teachers, reaching on the order of 2,500 students through a 100:1 per-teacher multiplier model.
+The 2025 Penang program trained ~25 teachers reaching ~2,500 students.
+In 2026, Lijie launches Project ASPIRAS AI — a 4-month cohort program helping 15 Malaysian non-profits move beyond basic chatbot usage to deep operational AI integration.

 Read more